rei/rei-cedar-docs/docs/components/caption/README.md

 ## Content

-The Captions component has two separate fields: Summary and Credit.
+The Caption component has two separate fields: Summary and Credit
   - While they often appear together, one is not dependent on the other
   - Both are, however, dependent on media content (image, video, etc)

-\
-Text fields within a caption:
+There are two text fields available within a caption:
-  - Summary text gives the media context:
+  - Summary text gives the media context
       - Keep summary text concise, 1-2 lines at LG breakpoint
       - Use sentence case
-  - Credit provides attribution to the correct sources:
+  - Credit provides attribution to the correct sources
       - Helps users gauge the strength and validity of the material the author has used
       - Begin credit text with “Video Credit” or “Image Credit”